partybreaker/convolution/README.md

 # Expert system based on linear convolution

+:exclamation: The code needs to be refactored.

+Expert system for :iphone: selection

 Django is used as a 'backend', javascript was used to perform calculations.

 Formula used in the project: